glycerine/tmframe/README.md

 format can be accompanied by much longer additional event data if need be.
-Common situations where a single float64 are needed for the timepoint's value are supported with exactly two words (two 64-bit words).
+Common situations where a single float64 are needed for the timepoint's value are supported with exactly two words (two 64-bit words; one for the timestamp and one for the float64 payload).

 # 1. primitive encoding rules;